-What is the purpose and nature of auditing of annual performance reports?
+What is the purpose and nature of the annual audit of the performance reports?

-Auditees are required to measure their actual service delivery against the performance indicators and targets set for each of their predetermined performance objectives as defined in their IDPs and/or annual SDBIPs, and to report on this in their APRs.
+Auditees are required to measure their actual service delivery against the performance indicators and targets set for each of their predetermined performance objectives as defined in their integrated development plans and/or service delivery and budget implementation plans, and to report on this in their performance reports.

-On an annual basis, we audit selected objectives to determine whether the information in the APRs is useful and reliable enough to enable the council, the public and other users of the reports to assess the performance of the auditee.
+On an annual basis, we audit selected objectives to determine whether the information in the performance reports is useful and reliable enough to enable the council, the public and other users of the reports to assess the performance of the auditee.
 The objectives we select are those that are important for delivery by the auditee on its mandate.
-In the audit report, we reported findings arising from the audits that were material enough to be brought to the attention of these users.
+In the audit report, we report findings arising from the audits that were material enough to be brought to the attention of these users.

-As part of the annual audits, we audited the usefulness of the reported performance information by determining whether it was presented in the annual report in the prescribed manner and was consistent with the auditees' planned objectives as defined in their IDPs and/or SDBIPs.
+As part of the annual audits, we audited the usefulness of the reported performance information by determining whether it was presented in the annual report in the prescribed manner and was consistent with the auditees' planned objectives as defined in their integrated development plans and/or service delivery and budget implementation plans.
 We also assessed whether the performance indicators and targets that were set to measure the achievement of the objectives were well defined, verifiable, specific, time bound, measurable and relevant.

-We further audited the reliability of the reported information by determining whether it could be traced back to the source data or documentation and was accurate, complete and valid.
+We further audited the reliability of the reported information by determining whether it could be traced back to the source data or documentation and whether it was accurate, complete and valid.